What does JD mean for lawyer?Asked by: Weston Welch | Last update: September 7, 2022

 Is a JD higher than a masters?

-Can I put JD after my name?
+Should I put JD after my name?

 JD can go after a lawyer's name, but it is usually only used in academic settings.
 Even though a legal degree is a doctorate, you do not usually address law degree holders as "doctor."
 Lawyers do not normally put Esq. after their name and many attorneys consider it old-fashioned.